 -

-Most piercings are started with jewelry that has a small amount of extra length to allow for swelling and cleaning during the initial weeks of healing.
+Most piercings are started with jewelry that has a small amount of extra length/diameter to allow for swelling and cleaning during the initial weeks of healing.
 Once the swelling has gone down, that jewelry can sometimes feel long and annoying.
-Additionally, if slept on, snagged or bumped, this excess length can cause the piercing to migrate.
-It is very important to come back to have your jewelry downsized to avoid that migration.
-Jewelry fees will apply and downsize times will be written on the back of your booklet, but coming in around one month for an initial check up is always a good idea.
+Although your piercing downsize estimate will be written on the back of your aftercare booklet, is is generally a good rule of thumb to book your downsizing within 4-6 weeks of initial piercing.

 issues while the piercing is healing.
+For any questions, always contact your piercer!

 In the event an infection is suspected, quality jewelry should be left in place to allow drainage of the infection while being treated by a healthcare professional.
 Please contact your piercer BEFORE removing your jewelry.
 If the jewelry is removed, the surface cells can close over, which can seal the infection inside the piercing channel and result in abscess.